nelsonfigueroa/rejection-api/README.md

 go run main.go
 ```

-You can also download and run the binary on the releases section.
+You can also download and run the appropriate binary on [the releases section](https://github.com/nelsonfigueroa/rejection_api/releases/tag/v0.1)).

 Now you can make API calls to [127.0.0.1:3000](http://127.0.0.1:3000).